Our Online Charity Raffle is Part of a Long History

 Fast forward a few hundred years and charity gaming is now an essential tool for fundraising.
 The Mega Raffle celebrates its first birthday this month and remains an effective incentive for the public to get on board with helping local causes with the hopes of becoming a new quarter millionaire!

-Technically raffles are a form of gambling but in a light-hearted and fun way.
+The best charity lottery raffle is still technically a form of gambling but in a light-hearted and fun way.
 Traditionally, a player will purchase uniquely allocated, numbered tickets, with the corresponding duplicate tickets placed in a container ready for the day of the draw.

 Often there are several prizes, with an ultimate grand prize, for example, a hamper, car, or a jackpot amount of money if the game is a cash raffle.
 The excitement builds as each prize is allocated to the number drawn from the container.